What Causes Brain Injuries and Who Can Be Held Liable?

 - Medical malpractice

 A business or property owner, common carrier, medical health professional, manufacturer or any party associated with an accident that resulted in a brain injury may be held liable for damages if negligence can be proven.
-Compensation may be available to you for your medical expenses, lost wages, etc. If you or someone you love has suffered a brain injury in Boynton Beach, contact the personal injury attorneys at Wolf & Pravato.
+Compensation may be available to you for your medical expenses, lost wages, etc. If you or someone you love has suffered a brain injury in Boynton Beach, contact the personal injury attorneys at the law offices of Wolf & Pravato.
 Call us at 1-954-633-8270 or fill out our online contact form.